German exports to UK fell almost a third in January as Brexit hit

 BERLIN (Reuters) - German exports to the United Kingdom fell by 30% on the year in January as the impact of Brexit turned Europe’s largest economy away from the UK, exacerbating the hit to business from the coronavirus pandemic, official figures showed on Tuesday.

-The UK left the European Union’s orbit at the end of last year, turning its back on a tempestuous 48-year liaison with the European project for an uncertain post-Brexit future in its most significant geopolitical shift since the loss of empire.
+The UK left the European Union’s single market at the end of last year, raising barriers to trade.
+That final split followed more than four years of wrangling over its terms of exit from the EU, during which German businesses had already begun to reduce their interactions with Britain.

-The formal split ended the UK’s transition period out of the bloc - de facto membership - and raised barriers to trade, though German businesses had already begun reducing business with Britain.

-“Since 2016 - the year of the Brexit referendum - German exports to the UK have steadily declined,” Germany’s Federal Statistics Office said in a statement, commenting on the preliminary figures.
+“Since 2016 - the year of the Brexit referendum - German exports to the UK have steadily declined,” Germany’s Federal Statistics Office said in a comment on the preliminary figures.
 It did not give a sector-by-sector breakdown.

-The impact of COVID-19 meant that the UK economy was smaller in January of this year than the year before.
+The impact of COVID-19 meant that the UK economy was smaller in January than a year earlier.
 The International Monetary Fund estimates that the UK and euro zone economies will not return to their pre-pandemic levels until next year.

+New customs rules which took effect in January have increased the cost and complexity of trade between Britain and the EU, especially for smaller firms, and caused delays to freight at the borders.

-In 2020, German exports to the UK fell by 15.5% compared to 2019, recording the biggest year-on-year decline since the financial and economic crisis in 2009, when they fell by 17.0%, the Office said.
+In 2020 as a whole, German exports to the UK fell by 15.5% compared to 2019, recording the biggest year-on-year decline since the financial and economic crisis in 2009, when they fell by 17.0%, the Office said.

 In 2015 German exports to the UK amounted to 89.0 billion euros.
 In 2020, German they totalled 66.9 billion euros.